gem5bootcamp/lps2024/slides/02-Using-gem5/01-stdlib.md

 - Cores have a "BaseCPU" as a member
   - This is the actual CPU model
 - `Processor` is what interfaces with `CacheHierarchy` and `Board`
+- Processors are organized, structured, sets of cores, definining how they connect together and with outside components and the board though standard interface.

 ### gem5 has three (or four or five) different processor models